St Michael's Church, Chester Square: History

 Arthur Sullivan served as organist at the church in the early 1860s.
 He was succeeded in 1867 by Franklin Taylor.
+T. J. Crawford was appointed organist in 1902.

 W. H. Elliott was appointed Vicar of St Michael's in 1930.
 In 1931 he began a series of broadcast sermons from the church which lasted for the next eight years.
 Congregations of 500 people would attend the broadcast Thursday evening services, with a further 2,000 attending on the following Sunday.
 King George V and Queen Mary were regular listeners.
 An appeal for a fictitious poverty stricken child nicknamed 'Sally in our Alley' attracted 212,000 gifts from listeners and a prayer appeal in 1936 resulted in 5.5 million signed prayer cards.

 Benjamin Britten attended an evening service at which he heard Elliott preach on 2 July 1933.

 The Nigerian bass singer Christopher Oyesiku performed at St Michael's in the 1950s.
 Margaret and Denis Thatcher attended St Michael's briefly while living in Chester Square but ultimately became congregants at the chapel of the Royal Hospital Chelsea as they found St Michael's too "happy clappy".